MakeSchool-Tutorials/Sushi-Neko-CocosStudio-Cpp/P4-Coding-Simple-Timberman/content.md

 Now we're going to code two new methods, `isGameOver()` will check if the game is in a game over state, and `triggerGameOver()` will end the game.

 First, code `isGameOver()`.
-It should return a `bool` indicating whether or not the game is in a game over state - which is when the `character` is on the same said as the `obstacle` on the current piece.
+It should return a `bool` indicating whether or not the game is in a game over state - which is when the `character` is on the same side as the `obstacle` on the current piece.

 > [action]
 >